John Hurrell – 22 September, 2022

 The approximately twenty or so wall works (some of them tiny) currently being presented by Shiraz Sadikeen at Coastal Signs, are similar in visual mood to those in his previous shows at this gallery and at Samoa House.
 Besides alluding to ‘odds and ends’ in its title, the emphasis is on mortality, decay and the transience of all things.
 However, it is more disparate in its range than those earlier exhibitions.
 With perhaps more overt gallows humour.

 Two good examples of the latter are a brown rectangle called Slab, referencing a mortuary table (in popular song parlance: a ‘cooling board’) and Geist, a cast section of what appears to be part of a human cranium.
+(It is in fact a jaw.
+Ed.)
 The latter is placed on a wall alongside smears of bone wax, used by surgeons to stop the bleeding of cut bones.

 Five colourful rectangular canvases on the inner wall get your early attention.
 The bright red Surf’s Up is a sly (now grainy) ‘self- portrait’ courtesy of the Beach Boys, hinting at the artist’s own inevitable path away from the bodily sprightliness of youth.
 Glue Trap with its circular void, alludes to the perils of simple living, the many lethal dangers we all try to avoid on a daily level.
 It implies humans (if one is a misanthrope who doesn’t believe in the sanctity of all life) are no better than cockroaches.